 Outside London, there are no 2014 elections in Wales or Scotland and the local elections in England are less important; only a third of councillors are elected in most places, and many of the local authorities hold only planning powers.
 This means that although they might set out favourable planning policies, for the most part they don’t control the streets on which the improvements need to be made.

 Many of the major English cities will nevertheless have the opportunity to challenge their candidates to sign up to a Space for Cycling message.
 In other parts of the UK, it will be necessary to seek commitments from existing councillors.

-In places where there aren’t active campaign groups, CTC will be helping new groups to form and decide for themselves what they should be calling for locally, such as junction improvements, new routes along busy roads, or 20mph limits.
+In places where there aren’t active campaign groups, Cycling UK will be helping new groups to form and decide for themselves what they should be calling for locally, such as junction improvements, new routes along busy roads, or 20mph limits.
 Read more about what Space for Cycling means

 Carving out space

 Too often, designs for cycling fail to meet our expectations.
 Instead of gleaming, wide, Dutch-style cycle tracks that glide, with priority, through junctions, we get narrow, badly-maintained strips of tarmac at the side of the road that stop and start.